mozilla-services/loads/docs/source/guide.rst

     $ bin/load-runner example.TestWebSite.test_something -u 10:20:30 -c 20 --agents 5
     [======================================================================]  100%

 Congrats, you have just sent 6000 hits from 5 different agents.
+Easy, no?

 Detach mode
 ~~~~~~~~~~~

-When you are running in distributed mode a long test, you might want to detach
+When you are running a long test in distributed mode, you might want to detach
-the console and come back later to check your load test.
+the console and come back later to check the status of the load test.

-You can simply hit Ctrl+C in order to do this. **Loads** will ask you if
+To do this, you can simply hit Ctrl+C. **Loads** will ask you if
 you want to detach the console and continue the test, or simply stop it::